ManuelFeller/simple-usb-checker/README.md

 If you want to do any improvements or bug fixing you can use the `npm run dev` command to start TypeScript and SASS in watch mode.
 Then open another terminal and run `npm run dev-ui` (or, if you are developing on windows, `npm run dev-ui-win`) to have a hot-reloading electron UI.

+You can find the used messages for the communication between the nodeJS App part and the UI [here](docs/communication.md).